Vermont Tree Farm Program

-Vermont has 428 Certified Tree Farms managing a total of 137,482 acres.
-Among this number there are 22 land stewards who have been Tree Farmers for more than fifty years and 118 are twenty-five year land stewards in Tree Farm.
+Vermont has 440 Certified Tree Farms managing over 133,000 acres.
+Among this number there are 22 land stewards who have been Tree Farmers for more than 50 years and 118 are 25-year land stewards in Tree Farm.

 The American Tree Farm System is NOT about Christmas trees, although some of our members grow Christmas trees… It is NOT about monoculture tree plantations or genetically engineered nonnative tree programs!
 It is about the sustainability and promotion of our native, working forest!
 Today’s Tree Farm program is sponsored by the American Forest Foundation (AFF), a landowner-managed nonprofit organization dedicated to the working forest concept and the stewardship of sustainably managed forests.